-In the 2(12 x 2) configuration audio busses 1A and 1B are associated with video buss 1, and 2A and 2B are associated with video buss 2.
+In the 2(12 x 2) configuration audio buses 1A and 1B are associated with video bus 1 and 2A and 2B are associated with video bus 2.
 The Audio follow V1 and Audio follow V2 menu items are disabled.

-In the $4(12 \times 1)$ configuration the four audio busses can be associated with either video buss V1 or V2 using the Audio follow V1 and Audio follow V2 menu items.
+In the 4(12 x 1) configuration the four audio buses can be associated with either video bus V1 or V2 using the Audio follow V1 and Audio follow V2 menu items.

 3.8.2.
-Setting Up the Audio Follow Video Groups
+Setting up the Audio Follow Video Groups

-On early units fitted with the AES option that were shipped with two breakout panels, when the AES Mode is set to 4(12x1), the Audio Follow V1 and Audio Follow V2 menu items sets up which audio busses are assigned to follow video buss 1 and 2 respectively.
-For simplicity, only the menu items for the V1 are shown in the manual.
-These menu items are disabled when these routers are in the 2(12x2) mode, and for later routers shipped with one breakout panel.
+On early units fitted with the AES option that were shipped with two breakout panels, when the AES Mode is set to 4(12x1), the Audio Follow V1 and Audio Follow V2 menu items set up which audio buses are assigned to follow video bus 1 and 2 respectively.
+For simplicity only the menu items for the V1 are shown in the manual.
+These menu items are disabled when these routers are in 2(12x2) mode, and for later routers shipped with one breakout panel.

-INPUT SETUP
+IN INPUT SETUP

-A Follow V1 Setup
+1 A Follow V1 Setup

 AFV sel buss

 1A

 2B

 2A

 2B

 When you select this menu item the V1 button will be blinking.
-The buttons for the Audio busses that are assigned to V1 will be On.
+The buttons for the Audio buses that are assigned to V1 will be On.
 If you make any changes the V1 button will stop blinking

-To remove an assigned audio buss press one of the illuminated buttons - the LED will go Off and a message (e.g. 1A available) will be shown momentarily on the front panel.
+To remove an assigned audio bus press one of the illuminated buttons - the LED will go Off and a message (e.g. 1A available) will be shown momentarily on the front panel.

-To assign an available audio buss, press on of the non-illuminated buttons - the LED will go On and a message (e.g. 1A assigned) will be shown momentarily on the front panel.
+To assign an available audio bus, click the non-illuminated buttons - the LED will go On and a message (e.g. 1A assigned) will be shown momentarily on the front panel.